Impact of strain on the SOT-driven dynamics of thin film Mn$_3$Sn: Introduction

-Here, we focus on the negative chirality material Mn$_3$Sn owing to various factors.
-Mn$_3$Sn has a high N\'eel temperature of approximately $420-430~\mathrm{K}$~\citep{sung2018magnetic, higo2018large}.
-Recent experiments have demonstrated that the magnetization in Mn$_3$Sn can be switched between stable states using spin-orbit torque (SOT) in a bilayer setup of heavy metal (HM) and Mn$_3$Sn~\citep{tsai2020electrical, takeuchi2021chiral, pal2022setting, krishnaswamy2022time, higo2022perpendicular, xu2023robust}.
-The charge current density required in these switching experiments was found to be approximately $10^{6}-10^{7}~\mathrm{A/cm^2}$~\citep{takeuchi2021chiral, pal2022setting, krishnaswamy2022time}, which is smaller than or comparable to that in the case of most SOT-driven ferromagnets ($\sim10^7-10^{8}~\mathrm{A/cm^2}$)~\citep{ramaswamy2018recent}.
-SOT-generated oscillatory dynamics of the order parameter in Mn$_3$Sn have also been investigated experimentally and theoretically~\citep{takeuchi2021chiral, yan2022quantum, shukla2023order}, where it was shown that the oscillation frequency could be tuned from 100's of MHz to GHz range for the charge current density of the order of $10^{6}-10^{7}~\mathrm{A/cm^2}$.
-Contrary to collinear AFMs, the magnitude of anomalous Hall conductivity in Mn$_3$Sn has been reported to be quite large, roughly $30-40~\mathrm{\Omega^{-1} \cdot cm^{-1}}$ at $300~\mathrm{K}$~\citep{liu2023anomalous, higo2022perpendicular}.
-Furthermore, application of small in-plane uniaxial strain of $\sim 0.1\%$ was recently shown to control the magnitude and sign of the anomalous Hall signal in Mn$_3$Sn, owing to its piezomagnetic properties~\citep{ikhlas2022piezomagnetic}.
-More recently, thin films of Mn$_3$Sn, grown epitaxially on MgO(110)[001] substrate, were found to exhibit perpendicular magnetic anisotropy (PMA) due to the in-plane tensile strain arising from the lattice mismatch between Mn$_3$Sn and MgO~\citep{higo2022perpendicular}.
-Finally, a TMR of approximately $2\%$ was recently reported at room temperature in an all-antiferromagnetic tunnel junction comprising thin films of Mn$_3$Sn/MgO/Mn$_3$Sn~\citep{chen2023octupole}.
-These experimental developments in both the manipulation and detection of magnetization state in thin films of Mn$_3$Sn make it a prospective candidate for future spintronic devices such as high-density antiferromagnetic memory and ultrafast nano-oscillator.
+Here, we focus on thin-film Mn$_3$Sn, owing to its various technologically-relevant properties.
+Bulk Mn$_3$Sn, which is a six-fold spin-degenerate chiral antiferromagnet with a small net magnetization, has a high N\'eel temperature of approximately $420-430~\mathrm{K}$.~\citep{tomiyoshi1982magnetic, sung2018magnetic, higo2018large} Recent experiments have demonstrated that the magnetic order parameter in Mn$_3$Sn, referred to as the magnetic octupole moment, can be switched between the six stable states using spin-orbit torque (SOT) in a bilayer setup of AFM and heavy metal (HM).~\citep{tsai2020electrical, takeuchi2021chiral, pal2022setting, krishnaswamy2022time, xu2023robust} The critical charge current density required to switch the magnetic octupole moment was found to be of the order of $10^{6}-10^{7}~\mathrm{A/cm^2}$, which is smaller than or comparable to that required to switch the magnetization in most ferromagnets ($\sim10^7-10^{8}~\mathrm{A/cm^2}$).~\citep{ramaswamy2018recent} Some experiments have also alluded to current-driven oscillations of the octupole moment, with frequencies in the range of 100's of MHz to a few GHz, in the bilayer setup.~\citep{takeuchi2021chiral, yan2022quantum} In all of these experiments, the changes in the octupole moment were detected via the AHE since Mn$_3$Sn exhibits large anomalous Hall conductivity, ranging between $30-40~\mathrm{\Omega^{-1}~cm^{-1}}$ at $300~\mathrm{K}$, owing to the broken time-reversal symmetry (TRS).~\citep{kubler2014non, markou2018noncollinear, liu2023anomalous} The magnitude and sign of the AHE signal can be further modulated by the application of small in-plane tensile or compressive uniaxial strain of the order of $0.1\%$, as revealed recently.~\citep{ikhlas2022piezomagnetic} Such uniaxial strains alter the crystal symmetry, followed by the spin degeneracy, and hence the Hall conductivity.~\citep{ikhlas2022piezomagnetic, dasgupta2022tuning}